chanzuckerberg/cztack/aws-ecs-service-fargate/README.md

   cpu                 = 256
   memory              = 512

-  with_service_discovery = "true"
+  with_service_discovery = true
 }
 ```

 ## Service Discovery

-In addition to a load balancer, this module supports registering all instances of Fargate
+In addition to a load balancer, this module supports registering all instances of
 tasks with DNS via ECS service discovery.
 If with_service_discovery is true, a new private
 DNS zone is created, and the tasks are registered in that DNS zone.
 The domain name is only
 resolvable from within the VPC; it is not publicly resolvable.